 When it is time for your images to be done, you will be brought inside of the CT scanning room.
 You will notice the large doughnut-shaped equipment.
 Our technologist will ask you to lie down on the padded table and make sure you are comfortable.
 You will be asked to lie very still during the scan and sometimes also be instructed to briefly hold your breath so that the images will be clear.

-Depending on the CT scan ordered, a solution called contrast (also known as X-ray dye) may be given to help improve visibility, accuracy, and clarity of specific areas of the body.
+Depending on the CT scan ordered, a solution called contrast (commonly known as X-ray dye) may be given (IV, oral or per rectal) to help improve visibility, accuracy, and clarity of specific areas of the body.

 Depending on the body area being imaged, you may need to change into a hospital gown and remove jewelry.